-Head injuries are a continuous focus of doctors worldwide Repeated imhelmet that features the custom padding. pacts to the head and neck area lead to nothing but problems down the road, and sports leagues as well as independent companies like D3O are finally doing something to solve the problem of preservation of the brains of people in all different fields.
-D3O's product is just what the NFL needs to show the public that they actually are looking into solutions to the concussion epidemic.
+Head injuries are a continuous focus of doctors al apparel.
+(Right): D3O teamed up with Schutt to create their al apparel.
+(Right): D3O teamed up with Schutt to create their helmet that features the custom padding. ic.
 The fans are losing faith in the league, and athletes are turning to other sports in fear of ending up crippled or worse, dead.
 The ball is in the league's court, and it is up to the front office to finally start making the necessary moves to benefit player safety in the long run before the sport as a whole dies off.
-NFL Offseason Winners and Losers By: Shane Connelly The offseason is a time filled with hope for many NFL teams and fans alike.
+The Blue & Gray Page 42 NFL Offseason Winners and Losers By: Shane Connelly The offseason is a time filled with hope for many NFL teams and fans alike.
 Teams at the top look to maintain their core group of talent while rebuilding teams look to add the missing pieces that can turn them into playoff contenders.
-Of course, not every team will have a great offseason, as there's only so many top tier talents in the NFL, so I'll be breaking down which teams made great moves and which teams failed to improve their roster.
-Winners
+Of course, not every team will have a great offseason, as there's only so many top tier talents in the NFL, so I'll be breaking down which teams made great moves and which teams failed to improve their roster. nners